 Sure, I could probably generate a little bump in short-term traffic, but it’s not going to produce loyal readers.
 In fact, it’s more likely to drive readers away.

 Great brands are built on consistency and quality, not just clicks.

 Also, always remember how much saturation there is.
-On most subjects it’s too much information from too many questionable sources.
+On any given subject it’s too much information from too many questionable sources.
 If you don’t have a unique spin on the subject, it’ll just be in one ear, and out the other.